Facebook Privacy And Security Issue: Ethical Whistleblowing of 2019

 When Christopher Wylie blew the whistle about the privacy breach, the CEO of Cambridge Analytica categorically denied getting any data from GSR.
 He informed the committee investigating fake news that no data was collected from Mr Kogan’s company and used in the 2016 US presidential election.
 Facebook’s UK director too denied having passed any data Cambridge Analytica while its lawyer admitted saying Cambridge Analytica indeed collected data from it and Mr Kogan was given consent to acquire data only for academic purpose, and “GSR is not authorised to share or sell it to a third party”.

 Nevertheless, opposed by Wylie saying that “the data was obtained illicitly”.
-Statement from GSR published in The Guadian, says he had “a close working relationship with Facebook”, which has granted him permission for Mr Kogan’s application.
+A statement from GSR published in The Guadian, says he had “a close working relationship with Facebook”, which has granted him permission for Mr Kogan’s application.
 In the same sense, Facebook too said: “Kogan gained access to this information in a legitimate way and through the proper channels, but did not abide by our rules”.
-This year Facebook exposed hundreds of millions of Facebook users’ number online.
+This year Facebook exposed hundreds of millions of Facebook users’ numbers online.

 Rebecca West, the British author, journalist, and literary critique once said, “the troubled man is twofold: he cannot learn the truth which too complicated and forgets the truth which too simple”.